 Returning land back to nature

 Syncrude is committed to returning mined land back to nature.
-To date, more than 4,900 hectares of land disturbed by Syncrude oil sands mining operations is permanently reclaimed or ready for re-vegetation, including 160 hectares in 2018.
-We have planted more than 8.9 million tree and shrub seedlings, including 405,000 in 2018.
+To date, more than 5,600 hectares of land disturbed by Syncrude oil sands mining operations is permanently reclaimed or ready for re-vegetation, including 432 hectares in 2020.
+We have planted more than 11 million tree and shrub seedlings, including 1.1 million in 2020.
 In 2008, Syncrude was the first oil sands operator to receive certification from the Alberta government for a reclaimed area.
 Called Gateway Hill, the area was planted in the early 1980s and is now a healthy forest of deciduous and coniferous trees interspersed by several small wetlands.

-Our corporate headquarters are located near Fort McMurray, about 440 kilometres northeast of Edmonton, Alberta.
-Our Mildred Lake facility is 40 kilometres north of the city, with our Aurora project located an additional 35 kilometres north of Mildred Lake.
-Our operations are found on the Athabasca Oil Sands Deposit.
+Our project is located near Fort McMurray, about 440 kilometres northeast of Edmonton, Alberta, on the Athabasca Oil Sands Deposit.
+Our Mildred Lake facility is 40 kilometres north of Fort McMurray, with our Aurora project located an additional 35 kilometres north of Mildred Lake.

-The Syncrude Project is a Joint Venture undertaking among Imperial Oil Resources Limited; CNOOC Oil Sands Canada; Sinopec Oil Sands Partnership; and Suncor Energy Inc. (with the Suncor interest held by Canadian Oil Sands Partnership #1 and Suncor Energy Ventures Partnership, both wholly owned affiliates of Suncor Energy Inc.).
+The Syncrude Project is a Joint Venture undertaking among Suncor Energy Inc., Imperial Oil Resources Limited; Sinopec Oil Sands Partnership; and CNOOC Oil Sands Canada.
+Suncor’s interest is held by Canadian Oil Sands Partnership #1 and Suncor Energy Ventures Partnership, both wholly owned affiliates of Suncor Energy Inc., as the project owners (the “Owners”).
+Suncor Energy (Syncrude) Operating Inc. is the project operator.